-how to ask for a raise, and get promptly rejected by Admin
+how to ask for a raise, and get promptly rejected

 Last time I checked my bank statement, it was dismal.
 I am sure I am not the only one who have noticed the incessant increase in basic commodity prices, such as gummy bears and potato chips.
 With my favorite publications, Wall Street Journal and the New York Times, announcing on a daily basis the worthless of the dollar and other inflationary pressures we are facing, it’s hard not to panic and look around for ways to store up on some extra dough.
 The first thing I would suggest is going to your employer for a raise.
 Below is something I came across recently that does a great job of asking for a raise, and should it be futile, it could always be passed off as a joke.

 In thi$ life, we all need $ome thing mo$t de$perately.
 I think you $hould be under$tanding the need$ of u$.
 We are worker$ who have given $o much $upport including $weat and $ervice to your company ..

 I am $ure you will gue$$ what I meant and re$pond $oon